Tatum O'Neal: Personal life

-Family and romantic relationships
+Relationships and family

-One of O'Neal's first reported relationships was with singer Michael Jackson in the late 1970s.
-In a 2002 interview with Martin Bashir, Jackson said that O'Neal tried to seduce him, but he was terrified by the idea of sex.
-O'Neal adamantly denied all of Jackson's claims in her 2004 autobiography and stated that her relationship with Jackson was platonic.
+In her 2004 autobiography, Tatum O'Neal recalled an "awkward" kiss with 17-year-old singer Michael Jackson when she was 12, adding that he often spoke about sex.
+Reports beginning in 1977 speculated that the two were dating, which Jackson appeared to confirm in 1978.
+In his 1988 memoir Moonwalk, Jackson described O'Neal as his "first love."
+In the 2003 documentary Living with Michael Jackson, Jackson claimed that O'Neal had tried to seduce him, but that he was frightened by the idea of sex.
+O'Neal strongly denied those claims, explaining that Jackson had a "very vivid imagination."

 O'Neal's relationship with tennis player John McEnroe began in 1984 and she moved into his Central Park West apartment in New York City.
 They married in 1986.
-The couple have three children: Kevin, Sean and Emily.
-They separated in 1992 and were divorced in 1994.
+The couple have three children.
+They separated in November 1992 and were divorced in 1994.
 Following the divorce, O'Neal's drug problems reemerged and she developed an addiction to heroin.
 As a result, McEnroe obtained custody of the children in 1998.

 In 2011, Tatum and her father began to restore their relationship after 25 years.
 Their reunion and reconciliation process was captured in the short-lived Oprah Winfrey Network series Ryan and Tatum: The O'Neals.
 In 2015, she said she had begun dating women, while choosing not to identify herself as homosexual, bisexual or heterosexual, saying, "I'm not one or the other."